ThalVal/redux-storee/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This project is a full stack web application using the MERN Stack to create an e-commerce website using React and Redux with Stripe payments.
-Users will be able to checkout when there is lost of connection and view their order history out of checkout.
-Users will also be able to sign up and login in to their account.
+This project uses the MERN Stack to create an e-commerce website using React and Redux with Stripe payments.
+Users will be able to see when there is a loss of connection and view their order history at checkout.
+Users will also be able to sign up and login into their account.

 ## Table of Contents
 * [Installation](#installation)